joey-qytyku/OS-90-fixed/docs/C.md

 }
 ```

-Note that main may optionally take no arguments.
 If we compile to executable form and check the exit status of the program by running `echo $?`, the value should be 100.
 The exit status should not be used this way, but the example illustrates how functions work. square(5) would be 25, square(2) would be 4 and so forth.

 Functions are called by referencing their name and placing the arguments in a comma-separated list.
-The return value is what the function evaluates to in the expression.

-`return` is a special statement in C that causes the function to return where it occurs.
+The return value is what the function evaluates to in the expression. `return` is the special statement in C that causes the function to return where it occurs.

 Some functions may not return anything at all.
 In this case, we write `void` as the return type. `void` cannot be used to initialize a variable.
 Some functions take no arguments.
 In this case, the parameter list can be empty or have a `void`.
 If the parameter list is empty, the compiler may not warn you if extra arguments are passed, so place `void` in the parameter list if it takes none.